SpiritDevGitHub/dashTheme-asesprite/README.md

 4. Theme will be applied immediately

 ## Help
-Not every subimage of the sheet was edited.
-You found anything which doesn't fit into the theme?
-Open an [Issue on GitHub](https://github.com/SpiritDevGitHub/dashTheme-asesprite/issues/new "New Issue &#183").
+Found something off?
+Open an [Issue on GitHub](https://github.com/SpiritDevGitHub/dashTheme-asesprite/issues/new "New Issue &#183") with a image of the sprite/colour issue.